Preparing your business for sale in California requires focus and precise planning.

 Operational Streamlining and Transition Readiness

-Operational readiness tells the Buyer how the business functions day to day and whether that performance can be replicated without the Seller.
+Operational readiness informs the Buyer about how the business operates daily and if the performance can be replicated without the Seller.
 Owners should shift from informal systems to documented procedures, allowing continuity and scalability.

-• Develop formal SOPs across departments: Sales, customer service, HR, and inventory management should all have transparent workflows supported by written guides or software systems.
+- Develop formal Standard Operating Procedures (SOPs) across departments.
+This includes Sales, Customer Service, HR, and Inventory Management, to ensure transparent workflows supported by written guides or software systems.

-• Map employee responsibilities and cross-training plans: Buyers look for depth in staffing, especially where key roles are involved in revenue generation or compliance.
+- Map employee responsibilities and cross-training plans.
+Buyers seek depth in staffing, particularly in roles that involve revenue generation or compliance.

 Companies that can demonstrate this level of operational structure often reduce Buyer perception of risk and attract interest from more sophisticated acquirers who favor turnkey investments.